 5 We remember in times of fear to turn to God in prayer, trusting in God’s steadfast presence and ability to restore hope.

-6 For people who struggle with physical and mental illnesses, we pray for access to health care, healing and that they be surrounded by caring people of faith who trust in God’s power to heal and restore life.
+6 For people who struggle with physical and mental illnesses, we pray for access to health care, healing, and that they be surrounded by caring people of faith who trust in God’s power to heal and restore life.

-7 We remember in our prayers Curtis and Katie Kline, ELCA missionaries working with the church in Columbia with human rights, youth and women’s ministry and HIV/AIDS.
+7 We remember in our prayers Curtis and Katie Kline, ELCA missionaries working with the church in Colombia with human rights, youth and women’s ministry, and HIV and AIDS.

 8 We pray that God will reveal to us through Scripture the stories and assurance of God’s presence and actions throughout human history, including the present.